 Types of Heroin Addiction Treatment

-Inpatient Hospitalization – Those at this level have been admitted to a hospital in order to address severe physical concerns regarding an addiction.
+1. Inpatient Hospitalization – Those at this level have been admitted to a hospital in order to address severe physical concerns regarding an addiction.

-Components to Heroin Addiction Treatment
+Components of Addiction Treatment

-Medical Care – This addresses any effects of heroin addiction on the body.
+1. Medical Care – This addresses any effects of heroin addiction on the body.
 There might be illnesses or poor health as a result of addiction.

-Detoxification – This is the process of removing heroin (and other opiates) from the body so that healing can begin.
+2. Detoxification – This is the process of removing heroin (and other opiates) from the body so that healing can begin.

-Psychological Treatment – This addresses the underlying emotional needs, thought patterns, and unhealthy behavioral patterns that contributed to and may have developed from the addiction.
+3. Psychological Treatment – This addresses the underlying emotional needs, thought patterns, and unhealthy behavioral patterns that contributed to and may have developed from the addiction.

-Education – This provides an opportunity for a person to learn the fundamentals of addiction and how to stay clean.
+5. Education – This provides an opportunity for a person to learn the fundamentals of addiction and how to stay clean.

-Wellness Treatment – In recent years, other methods such as meditation, yoga, guided imagery, and herbal supplements have shown to provide relief for recovering addicts.
+6. Wellness Treatment – In recent years, other methods such as meditation, yoga, guided imagery, and herbal supplements have shown to provide relief for recovering addicts.
 Many heroin addiction treatment centers are now utilizing forms of wellness modalities as a part of their treatment program.

-Challenges to Getting Heroin Addiction Treatment
+Challenges Heroin Addiction Recovery

 For instance, anyone using heroin may have strong ambivalence about ending their heroin use.
 If using heroin brought relief from emotional pain, a dramatic increase in energy, and a euphoric feeling for life, reasons to continue to use might still be there, despite the many consequences that are showing up as a result of using heroin.
 At the same time, if a person has lost their job, home, and family as a result of using, then he or she may be ready to finally get help.
 This situation is often what creates an enormous amount of ambivalence.